bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 Linked selection
 ----------------

-You can share selections between two plots if both of the plots use to same
+You can share selections between two plots if both of the plots use the same
 |ColumnDataSource|:

 .. bokeh-plot:: docs/user_guide/examples/interaction_linked_brushing.py